excitement-engineer/ktor-graphql/README.md

 - The path associated with the graphQL endpoint.
 - A graphQL schema (see [GraphQL-Java](https://github.com/graphql-java/graphql-java)).

-Optionally, various options can be passed in a `config`.
+Optionally, various options can be passed in a `Config` in the trailing callback.
+The callback is invoked every time that a request is executed against the server.

-## Options
+## Configuration

-The `config` accepts the following options:
+The `Config` class accepts the following parameters:

-* `graphiql`: If true, then `GraphiQL` is presented when the graphQL endpoint is loaded in the browser.
+* `showExplorer`: If true, then a [GraphQL-playground](https://github.com/prisma-labs/graphql-playground) is presented when the graphQL endpoint is loaded in the browser.
 This is useful for testing your application during development.
-* `rootValue`: A value passed as the root value in GraphQL-Java's `ExecutionInput` from [`graphql.ExecutionInput`](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/ExecutionInput.java).
-* `context` A value passed as the context in in GraphQL-Java's `ExecutionInput` from [`graphql.ExecutionInput`](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/ExecutionInput.java).
 * `formatError`: An optional function that it is used to format any errors that occur in completing a GraphQL operation.
 If not provided, GraphQL's default spec-compliant [`GraphQLError.toSpecification()`](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/GraphQLError.java) is used.
+* `executeRequest`: A custom function for executing queries against your schema.
+* `renderExplorer`: A function to render a custom graphql explorer.
+The default is Graphql-Playground however this library also contains a way for rendering
+GraphiQL (see `ktor.graphql.explorer.graphiQL`).

 # HTTP usage